Open New York: SoHo-NoHo rezoning

 Since 2019 the organization's most prominent initiative has been championing a proposed rezoning of SoHo and NoHo to increase the allowable amount of housing in the two neighborhoods.
 Following a city-led public consultation process on the future of the area, whose zoning still reflected the area's industrial heritage rather than its present mix of residential and commercial uses, ONY proposed a rezoning that would produce 3,400 additional housing units, nearly 700 of which would be affordable.
 The process had not previously focused on housing, and in January 2020 Mayor Bill de Blasio had told WNYC's Brian Lehrer that he doubted a residential rezoning of SoHo and NoHo could be accomplished before the end of his term in December 2021.

 In October 2020, the group put out an open letter urging City Hall to take up the rezoning; the letter was signed by nearly two dozen community organizations including the Citizens Housing and Planning Council, the Regional Plan Association, and Habitat for Humanity.
 Later that month, the de Blasio administration announced that it would propose a rezoning in the form of the SoHo-NoHo Neighborhood Plan, which was very similar to the initial plan proposed by ONY, with 3,200 new residential units and up to 800 affordable units.
 Critics suggested that the ONY-led campaign for a residential rezoning had spurred a previously reluctant mayor to act, noting that real estate industry groups like the Real Estate Board of New York (REBNY), the city's largest real estate trade organization, had shown no interest in a rezoning of SoHo and NoHo.

 As of September 2021 the rezoning was still pending approval, and the group was calling for a reduction in the commercial floor area ratio (FAR) proposed in the rezoning plan in favor of residential FAR, in order to incentivize homebuilding instead of office development.
 In December 2021 the rezoning was approved.

 Political activities

 In 2021, Open New York issued its first political endorsements, for eight candidates, all Democrats, for the New York City Council, whom it believed best supported its pro-housing agenda.
 Four of the eight—Shaun Abreu, Pierina Sanchez, Althea Stevens, and Marjorie Velázquez—won their races.

+In 2024, the group launched the "Abundant New York" Super PAC and spent $250,000 in state legislative races that year.
+The group announced that they plan to spend at least $500,000 in the 2025 New York City Council election, backing 8 incumbents as well as 4 challengers and prioritizing six of the most competitive primary elections: Shahana Hanif in the 39th, Ben Wetzler in the 4th, Jess Coleman in the 1st, Elsie Encarnacion in the 8th, Pierina Sanchez in the 14th, and Shirley Aldebol in the 13th.